TRNR: Task-Driven Image Rain and Noise Removal with a Few Images Based on Patch Analysis: Experiments

-\textbf{Grayscale Image Blind Gaussian Noise Removal. } To prove the effectiveness of TRNR on grayscale image noise removal when there is no cross-channel information in input images, we compare DNNet with prior based method BM3D \cite{dabovBM3D}, deep learning based methods DnCNN \cite{KaiZhangDnCNN2017}, NLNet \cite{NLNet2017Left}, FFDNet \cite{Zhang2018FFDNet}, and BUIFD~\cite{BUIFD}.
-We train DNNet-RIS on WaterlooBSD and DNNet-TRNR on WaterlooBSD-S. And then we use Set12, BSD68, and Urban100 for blind gaussian noise evaluation removal with noise levels set to 15, 25, 35, and 50.
+\textbf{Grayscale Image Gaussian Noise Removal. }To demonstrate TRNR's effectiveness in grayscale image noise removal, we compare MSResNet with the prior-based method BM3D \cite{dabovBM3D}, as well as learning-based methods DnCNN \cite{KaiZhangDnCNN2017}, NLNet \cite{NLNet2017Left}, FFDNet \cite{Zhang2018FFDNet}, BUIFD~\cite{BUIFD}, ADNet~\cite{ADNet}, and SMNet-B~\cite{SMNet}.
+We train MSResNet-RIS on WaterlooBSD and MSResNet-TRNR on WaterlooBSD-S. And then we use Set12, BSD68, and Urban100 for grayscale image Gaussian noise removal evaluation with noise levels set to 15, 25, 35, and 50.
 Table \ref{tab: grayscale denoise} reports the grayscale image noise removal results.
-And DNNet-RIS has shown \textit{state-of-the-art} performance overall datasets and noise levels.
-As for DNNet-TRNR trained using 9.7\% of WaterlooBSD, it has outperformed recent extraordinary methods, e.g. DnCNN~\cite{KaiZhangDnCNN2017}, FFDNet~\cite{Zhang2018FFDNet}, and BUIFD~\cite{BUIFD}.
-It is worth noticing that DNNet-TRNR has also obtained competitive performance against DNNet-RIS, which has verified the effectiveness of TRNR.
-We also present 2 visual examples of grayscale noise removal in Fig. \ref{fig:gray-denoise} to show the superiority of TRNR.
-The result on the first row of Fig. \ref{fig:gray-denoise} demonstrate MSResNet-RIS and MSResNet-TRNR can remove noise from images better than FFDNet~\cite{ Zhang2018FFDNet} and BUIFD~\cite{BUIFD}.
-While the result in the second row illustrates that MSResNet-RIS and MSResNet-TRNR can recover more details.
+Both MSResNet-RIS and MSResNet-TRNR have shown the best performance across all datasets and noise levels.
+As for MSResNet-TRNR trained using 9.7\% of WaterlooBSD, it has outperformed recent extraordinary methods, e.g. DnCNN, FFDNet, BUIFD, ADNet, and SMNet-B. It is worth noticing that MSResNet-TRNR has surpassed MSResNet-RIS when noise levels are 35, and 50 on Set12 and BSD68 datasets, which demonstrates the potential of MSResNet-TRNR in restoring heavily degraded images.
+We present 2 visual examples of grayscale noise removal in Fig. \ref{fig:gray-denoise} to show the superiority of TRNR.
+The results on the first row of Fig. \ref{fig:gray-denoise} demonstrate that MSResNet-RIS and MSResNet-TRNR can remove noise from images better than FFDNet and BUIFD.
+While the results in the second row illustrate that MSResNet-RIS and MSResNet-TRNR can recover more details.